daimatz/scotty-on-heroku/README.md

       dist/build/scotty-on-heroku/scotty-on-heroku
 ```

-### Use SQLite
+### Using SQLite

-You can use SQLite database instead of PostgreSQL for local development.
+You can use SQLite database instead of PostgreSQL for local development
+(and in this case you don't have to set `DATABASE_URL`).
 Uncomment `#define SQLite` in `src/DBUtil.hs`:

 ```haskell